chadrwalters/nova/README.md

 # Nova

-Nova is a document processing pipeline that extracts information from various file types and generates structured output.
+Nova is a document processing pipeline that extracts information from various file types and generates structured output with comprehensive metadata validation.

 ## Installation